rogerz343/friends/readme.md

   - maximum clique size: 37

 ### Storage
-- 250 small .html files along with the _files source folder: 3.5 GB
+- 250 small .html files along with the \_files source folder: 3.5 GB
-- 350 near-complete .html files along with the _files source folder: 8 GB
+- 350 complete .html files along with the \_files source folder: 8 GB

 ## Bugs
 - During development, lots of bugs were observed relating to copying and pasting the incorrect Strings from clipboard.
 I suspect that it has to do with previous instances of `Harvester` and `InterruptibleRobot`s (or other `Robot`s) whose threads were not closed and thus continued to perform copy/paste operations while the current program was running.
 These can be seen on Windows Task Manager (as a running java binary).